 The Child Catchers: Rescue, Trafficking, and the New Gospel of Adoption – a shocking chronicle of abuses perpetrated by evangelicals in the area of international adoption.
 Don’t want to buy the book?
 Read this discussion.

-Orphan Fever: The Evangelical Movementās Adoption Obsession – this expose (and the book linked above) mentions Serene Allison, co-author of Trim Healthy Mama.
+Orphan Fever: The Evangelical Movement’s Adoption Obsession – this expose (and the book linked above) mentions Serene Allison, co-author of Trim Healthy Mama.

 Trim Healthy Mama: Is It a Cult?

-One of the hallmarks of a cult is: the leaders cannot be criticized.
-Ever.
-When I asked for more information about the adoption debacle in a THM forum, I was shamed and verbally attacked.
-Never mind the evidence, our savior leaders are flawless!
-Everything on the internet is lies!
-Now drink your KoolAid, I mean Good Girl Moonshine, or else!
+When I asked for more information about the sisters’ adoption debacle in a THM forum, I was shamed and verbally attacked.
+Never mind the evidence, our savior leaders are flawless.
+Everything negative about THM or the sisters on the internet is lies, according to devotees.
+Now drink your KoolAid, I mean Good Girl Moonshine, or else.

 Did you know that if you wear rose-colored glasses, you can’t see red flags?